riandarmawann/4cRypto-App/README.md

 * **Authorization**

-  Authorization functions to provide access to users using jwt tokens.
+  Authorization functions to provide access to users using jwt tokens for a moment.

 * **Logger**